Algorithms

 Motion detection can be framed as a binary classification problem: - Input: Statistical features computed from a sliding window of turbulence values - Output: Probability of motion (0.0 to 1.0)

 A neural network can learn complex, non-linear patterns that may be missed by simple threshold-based methods.
+Unlike MVS, ML learns decision boundaries from labeled training data and generalizes across environments without per-environment calibration.

 Architecture